 For scholarships below, please apply in writing to the Director of Financial Aid no later than Early Spring Registration.
-Entering students are eligible to apply for these scholarships after completion of two full semesters (fall and spring) of study at Memphis Theological Seminary.
-Students are eligible to receive the following scholarships only once.
+Unless otherwise indicated, students are eligible to apply for any of the following scholarships upon enrollment.
 Students who receive the African American Student Academic Scholarship are not eligible to receive any of these scholarships.

-Semester and cumulative grade point averages of 3.00 or higher and enrollment of six semester hours in a degree seeking program are required unless otherwise specified in the information listed below.
+Semester and cumulative grade point averages of 3.00 or higher and enrollment of six semester hours in a degree-seeking program are required unless otherwise specified in the information listed below.

-Alston Family Evangelistic Association Endowment Fund: This scholarship is available in one annual disbursement to two African-American students who are preparing for ministry and who demonstrate a financial need.
+Alston Family Evangelistic Association Endowment Fund: This scholarship is available in one annual disbursement to two African American students who are preparing for ministry and who demonstrate a financial need.